jadecobra/python_tdd_exercises/source/data structures: booleans.rst

 Let us take a look at Data Structures in python using Test Driven Development.
 This chapter covers ``booleans``

-There are only two values that are boolean - ``True`` and ``False``.
+There are only two values that are boolean - :doc:`True </data structures: booleans>` and :doc:`False </data structures: booleans>`.
 I will learn about booleans by comparing it with the data structures in python to figure what they are and what they are not

 Prerequisites
 -------------